Acstry/Recipes/meal/Lasagna Soup.md

 - 1/4 to 1/3 cup grated parmesan
 - 2 tbsp basil, chopped
 - 1/3 cup shredded mozzarella
+I subbed the nutmeg in the filling for black pepper and lemon juice (zest would be good too).
+And put the mozzarella on top instead of mixed in.
+Also cut out the heavy cream and it was fine.

 ### Recipe:
 1. For the Filling: To a small bowl, mix together all ingredients until smooth.
 Set aside.